Multicloud Defense

 -

 Claim the subscription.
 Enter the claim code in the Claim Subscription section of Security Cloud Control application and claim the product.
 You will receive a confirmation email that Multicloud Defense has been activated on Security Cloud Control.
-For details, see the Claim Your Product Subscriptions section in the Getting Started Guide for New Customers of Security Cloud Control.
+For more information, refer to the Claim Your Product Subscriptions section in the Getting Started Guide for New Customers of Security Cloud Control.

 Multicloud Defense is provisioned and is available on the default landing page of Security Cloud Control.
 The navigation pane on Security Cloud Control contains the organization details and menu elements, and the central area contains the dashboard widgets.